-Initial outdoor travel lessons facilitate refinement of previously learned cane techniques and introduction of new skills and techniques.
+Initial outdoor travel lessons facilitate refinement of previously learned cane or adaptive mobility device techniques and introduction of new skills and techniques.
 Ideally, this instruction begins in a quiet, residential area and then gradually progresses to complex outdoor areas with more traffic, such as semi-business and business areas.
-Outdoor instruction includes techniques for sidewalk travel, detecting curbs and blended curbs, negotiating residential blocks, sidewalk recovery, cardinal directions, outdoor numbering systems, and using landmarks and clues.
+Outdoor instruction includes techniques for sidewalk travel, detecting curbs and blended curbs, negotiating different types of blocks and multi-block areas, sidewalk recovery, cardinal directions, outdoor numbering systems, and using landmarks and clues.
 Instruction in rural communities may include techniques for traveling in areas without sidewalks or paved travel paths.